jondgoodwin/progling/content/post/type-expressions.md

 ## Unification for Cone ##

-To accomplish unify these grammars, let's examine each kind of type expression, one after another, and prpose how to resolve any grammar conflicts with value expressions that employ similar syntax.
+To unify these grammars, let's examine each kind of type expression, one after another, and propose how to resolve any grammar conflicts with value expressions that employ similar syntax.

 ### Nominal Types ###